Hearing protection device: Requirements of the law and recommendations of specialists

-Noise reduction ratings
+HPD noise reduction: on label (NRR, SNR, HML, SLC80), and real noise attenuation (at workplaces)

 Hearing protection device manufacturers in the United States are required by the EPA to label HPDs with a noise reduction rating, or NRR.
 The NRR estimates how much noise is reduced by a hearing protection device, measured in decibels.

 The NRR is measured by manufacturers using American National Standards Institute (ANSI) specified procedures in a laboratory environment.
 But noise attenuation when workers use HPD was much more variable, and much weaker than when they were tested in laboratories.
 This was shown both by the first two studies (NIOSH) and many subsequent works in the different countries (example).

 There were no technical means to take into account the variability of the HPD noise attenuation in different workers for a long time.
 For this reason, specialists (NIOSH and others) have tried to take at least palliative measures.
-They recommended that employers estimate the average noise attenuation of workers based on the average noise attenuation of testers in the lab - with correction (de-rating).
+They recommended that employers estimate the average noise attenuation of workers based on the average noise attenuation of testers in the lab – with correction (de-rating).
 However, in fact, the result of such manipulations did not provide any information about the noise attenuation of a particular worker.

 The advent of new technologies has solved the problem, and individual measurement of noise attenuation is considered the most promising trend in personal noise protection Hearing protection fit-testing has been developed in order to determine the actual attenuation of the device as it is worn for an individual.
 These tests for checking attenuation values summarize the real-world attenuation in a personal attenuation rating (PAR).
 The PAR is unique to the HPD tested and the individual wearing the protection, and personal fit testing US OSHA and the National Hearing Conservation Association (NHCA) Alliance recommend that employers conduct individual worker noise attenuation measurements (HPD fit-testing) as a best practice and valuable tool for improving employee training.

-Unfortunately, such equipment is expensive, and this holds back widespread use of new technology.
+In order to achieve significant attenuation, fit-testing and extensive personalized (one-on-one) training was found to be essential, whereas simple instructions did not lead to significant attenuation over giving no instructions at all.

 NIOSH has tried to alleviate the problem by developing a freely available program (online) for evaluating noise attenuation with liners.
 It can identify workers who do not know how to insert earplugs, or when workers are given such models that do not fit their ear canals.